 We only require a per-person deposit payment, which you can pay with your credit card or PayPal account.
 This deposit will be applied towards the cost of your package, and is generally non-refundable (details).
 The balance is due 75 days prior to departure (or within 72 hours, if you're booking less than 75 days prior to departure), and can be paid by credit card, PayPal, check or money order.

-Day 2: En route.
-Cross the International Dateline and lose one day.
-(You'll recover this day on your return trip).
+- Cross the International Dateline and lose a day.
+(You will recover this day on the return leg of your trip.)

-Day 3: Ho Chi Minh City (Saigon), Vietnam.
-Arrive in Ho Chi Minh City and transfer to your hotel, located in the heart of the city and within easy access to shopping, touring and dining.
+Full Day Itinerary: Arrive in Ho Chi Minh City and transfer to your hotel, located in the heart of the city and within easy access to shopping, touring and dining.

 Optional Excursion: Mekong Delta with lunch, $85.
 Depart your hotel this morning heading south to the Mekong Delta, arriving at Ben Tre, where you cross the Mekong River on a motorboat.
 You'll drive through the second biggest coconut tree orchard in Vietnam.
 Stop along the way to observe the daily life of the villagers and discover how Vietnamese farmers work their rice fields.
 Since rice is the most important crop produced in the country and is eaten in many forms every day, rice farming is serious business requiring dedication, great planning and patience.
 Continue exploring the Mekong as you cruise through its small canals and arroyos lined with palm and coconut trees.
 Stroll through the fragrant fruit orchards, sip Vietnamese honey tea, and take a short donkey cart ride before stopping for an included lunch at an open-air Vietnamese restaurant specializing in delicious "elephant ear fish."
 Return to Saigon for an afternoon at leisure.